 Solution #7: Turn Airplane Mode On and Off (Mobile Only).

-If you’re using a mobile device to play Roblox and encounters error code 277, here’s a quick fix that works:
+If you’re using a mobile device to play the game and encounters error code 277 Roblox, here’s a quick fix that works:

 - Close all running apps on your device.